redon2/strapi-plugin-user-2fa/README.md

 ### User Authentication

-if user has MFA configured and enabled the `POST`:`/api/auth/local` will respond with the following:
+If user has MFA configured and enabled the `POST`:`/api/auth/local` will return the following response:

 ```json
 {